 Our structural engineers calculated the pile design and our piling contractors bored seven-metre piles that were caged and poured with concrete.
 The piles were then cropped, the oversite was excavated and a caged ring beam was fitted to the piles.
 This was then shuttered and concreted.
 Piling is generally the worst case scenario as this form of foundation work is very costly.
 However if you are building on made up ground or around trees etc then this is often the best solution.

 A brick match and a mortar colour match was then established and the superstructure was built.
 We had to strip off the original double garage roof and supply, profile and fit two steelwork ridge beams and steel crank beams to support the roof timbers for the vaulted ceiling.
 When fitting any steel work, safety is the key priority.
 Access, weight calculations and adequate, experienced man power are essential when fitting beams.
-We supplied a crane to enable us to fit the majority of the beams, due to the acces and weight.
-Crank beams have to be profiled so the angles fit perfectly with the roof and all steelwork needs to be survey to be millimetre perfect.
+We supplied a crane to enable us to fit the majority of the beams, due to the access and weight.
+Crank beams have to be profiled so the angles fit perfectly with the roof and all steelwork needs to be surveyed to be millimetre perfect.
 We have under taken various projects with intricate structural designs.
 This experience enables us to survey and carry out the project in a safe manner, ensuring the original building isn’t put under any undue stress.

-Insulation of a vital part of any modern building.
-Well fitted insulation with cut down on heating bills and regulate the temperature in hot and cold conditions.
+Insulation is a vital part of any modern building.
+Well fitted insulation will cut down on heating bills and regulate the temperature in hot and cold conditions.
 Celotex insulation was fitted within the roof timbers.
 Foil space blanket insulation was then fitted throughout the underside of the vaulted ceiling area, ensuring that there were no cold spots.
 The floor area (over site) was also insulated with Celotex insulation and underfloor heating was then fitted, providing an efficient even temperature.